x-EEVEELUTIONS-x/Slender-Fortress-Modified-Translation-into-Spanish/README.md

 # Slender-Fortress-Modified-Translation-into-Spanish
-This translation file for Slender Fortress provides full conversion to the Spanish/Latin Spanish language
+This translation file for Slender Fortress provides full conversion to the Spanish/Latin Spanish language.